Saitama Prefecture

 Getting to Chichibu is easier than you might expect.
 From Ikebukuro, the Seibu Limited Express to Seibu-Chichibu takes about 77 minutes.
 You can leave Tokyo in the morning and feel like you’ve gone much farther.
 The Laview train adds to the experience with its big windows and design that fits both city and countryside views.

-In this article, I’ll share one of my favorite places to visit during spring and early summer—but before we get into the itinerary, let’s look at where Chichibu is located and why it’s such a unique day trip destination.
+In this article, I’ll share one of my favorite places to visit during spring and early summer — but before we get into the itinerary, let’s look at where Chichibu is located and why it’s such a unique day trip destination.

-Where Is Chichibu and Why Is It Worth Visiting
+Where Is Chichibu and Why Visit It

 Chichibu is in western Saitama, tucked away in a mountain valley.
 This location explains why it feels so different from Tokyo.
 It’s only a bit over an hour from Ikebukuro on the limited express, but the shift in atmosphere is much greater than the distance suggests.